andrewgazelka/hegel-rust/README.md

 }
 ```

-This test will fail!
-Integer addition panics on overflow.
+This test will fail when run with `cargo test`!
+Integer addition panics on overflow in the `test` profile.
 Hegel will produce a minimal failing test case for us:

 ```
 Draw 1: 1